MambaCapsule: Towards Transparent Cardiac Disease Diagnosis with Electrocardiography Using Mamba Capsule Network: Related work

 \subsection{ECG based Cardiac Disease Diagnosis}

 Numerous researches have been carried in the field of ECG signal classification and the most challenging part of it is to extract the features from the signal.
 The feature extraction methods have experienced from the manual features and automatic features.
-Manually designed features extracting usually applied by traditional ML methods like Support Vetor Machine~\citep{SVM1} and Random Forest~\citep{rf1}. \cite{qin2017combining} proposed an effective methods to extract the abnormal beat eigenvectors of low-dimensional ECG and classify them using support vector machine. \cite{majeed2023ecg} proposed a ML model using multi-domain features combined with least-square support vector machine (LS-SVM), which extracts the time and frequency domain features and selects the most relevant ones.
+Manually designed features extracting usually applied by traditional ML methods like Support Vetor Machine~\citep{SVM1} and Random Forest~\citep{rf1}.
+Qin et al. \cite{qin2017combining} proposed an effective methods to extract the abnormal beat eigenvectors of low-dimensional ECG and classify them using support vector machine.
+Majeed and Alkhafaji \cite{majeed2023ecg} proposed a ML model using multi-domain features combined with least-square support vector machine (LS-SVM), which extracts the time and frequency domain features and selects the most relevant ones.
+Ma et al. \cite{ma2025defying} proposes an orthogonal gradient learning~(OGL) paradigm to solve multi-model forgetting in one-shot neural architecture search~(NAS) supernets, verifying its effectiveness and improving performance of supernets.

-With the success of deep learning in vision and NLP fields, its ability has been admitted and has been applied to many other fields, including the ECG signal classification~\citep{chen2022me,chen2024congenital,hu2024personalized,hong2019mina,ribeiro2020automatic,pyakillya2017deep,bian2022identifying,chen2021electrocardio,yan2019fusing}. \cite{li2020heartbeat} proposed a 1D residual CNN based on deep residual networks with a 31-layer one-dimensional residual convolutional neural network combined with 2-lead ECG signals for the classification. \cite{kim2022automatic} proposed a novel model combining residual networks, compressed activation blocks and bidirectional short-duration memory networks.
+With the success of deep learning in vision and NLP fields, its ability has been admitted and has been applied to many other fields, including the ECG signal classification~\citep{chen2022me,chen2024congenital,hu2024personalized,hong2019mina,ribeiro2020automatic,pyakillya2017deep,bian2022identifying,chen2021electrocardio,yan2019fusing}. \cite{li2020heartbeat} proposed a 1D residual CNN based on deep residual networks with a 31-layer one-dimensional residual convolutional neural network combined with 2-lead ECG signals for the classification.
+Kim et al. \cite{kim2022automatic} proposed a novel model combining residual networks, compressed activation blocks and bidirectional short-duration memory networks.
 It was evaluated on multiple databases and the results showed that the framework performed well especially for a small number of categories.